w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 **Data binning** is a data pre-processing technique that reduces the effects of minor observation errors

-- The original values which fall into a given interval (bin) are replaced by a central value representative of that interval
+- The original values that fall into a given interval (bin) are replaced by a central value representative of that interval
 - Histograms are an example of data binning used in order to observe underlying frequency distributions

 *Equal-width*: divide the range of values into equal-sized intervals or bins